 DurationFull-time 6 months, Part-time may be available, Other

-Whether you’ve missed out on your first study preference or you feel like you need some extra time to prepare before university, RMIT’s Certificate IV In Tertiary Preparation will prepare you with the academic skills you need to undertake vocational or university studies.
+Whether you've missed out on your first study preference or you feel like you need some extra time to prepare before university, then this course will prepare you.
+You'll gain the academic skills you need to undertake vocational or university studies.

 What you will gain through this course

 Why study Certificate IV Tertiary Preparation at RMIT?

-Completion of this program provides a guaranteed pathway into many RMIT programs, if certain criteria are met.
+Completion of this course provides a guaranteed pathway into many RMIT programs, if certain criteria are met.

 RMIT offers a variety of learning and teaching approaches, including lectures, seminars, studios, workshops, presentations and group discussions.